Thomsch/tellina_user_experiment/experiment_design_doc.md

 ### Server side
 The server side should be hosted on the [UW CSE's Homes](https://www.cs.washington.edu/lab/web) or any machine maintained by the department.
-This allows the server to be reliable and will significant reduce the possibility of the server being overloaded with traffic.
+This recudes the likelihood that the server goes down without
+##us noticing, and eliminates the need for us to monitor it.

 The server will only handle `POST` requests.
 It will log each `POST` request to a CSV file.